solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The great Pliocene lava-flood of Western America which Le Conte considered "among the most extraordinary in the world,"* covers an area of about 200,000 square miles, and has a thickness of from 700 to 3700 feet.
 The traps of the Deccan, poured out during the Cretaceous period, cover 200,000 square miles, the average thickness being about a mile.

-*) J. Le Conte, 'On the Great Lava-flood of the West.'
+*) J. Le Conte, _On the Great Lava-flood of the West_.
 American Journ.
 Sci., 1874, p.
 167.

 Again, in a map, "South of the Amazon, Boué colours an area composed of rocks of this nature" — _i.e._ granitic — "as equal to that of Spain, France, Italy, part of Germany, and the British Islands, all conjoined."
-(Darwin, 'Origin of Species.')
+(Darwin, _Origin of Species_.)

 In the north of England, the Great Whin Sill in the carboniferous limestone is estimated by Sir A. Geikie* to cover an area of 1000 square miles and to be on an average about 90 feet thick.

-*) Sir A. Geikie, 'Ancient Volcanoes of Britain,' 2. p.
+*) Sir A. Geikie, _Ancient Volcanoes of Britain_, 2. p.
 2. 1897.

 The igneous rocks forming the base of the Archaean and said to be exposed over about one-fifth of the land area of the globe are thought to be a universal formation.

 In a region included within the states of Colorado, Utah and Arizona there are curious isolated groups of mountains not connected with the ordinary orographic lines, and now known to have been elevated by the rising up of huge loaf-like masses of igneous rock which have failed to burst through the vast but plastic* pile of sedimentary strata formerly completely — and now partly — overlying them.* Denudation has exposed here and there the huge igneous bosses or laccolites, thereby revealing the secret of the origin of these exceptional mountains, which may in a sense be compared to aborted volcanoes.

 *) "The solid crust of the earth, and the solid earth if it be solid, are as plastic _in great masses_ as wax is in small."
-G. K. Gilbert.
-'Report on the Geology of the Henry Mountains,' p.
+G. K. Gilbert. _Report on the Geology of the Henry Mountains_, p.
 97, 1877.

-*) G. K. Gilbert _l.c._; and W. Cross, 'The Laccolitic mountain groups of Colorado, Utah, and Arizona.'
+*) G. K. Gilbert _l.c._; and W. Cross, _The Laccolitic mountain groups of Colorado, Utah, and Arizona_.
 U.S. Geol.
 Survey, 14th Ann.
 Rep. 1892-3, 2. p.
 157.

 The ocean floor is formed chiefly of nummulitic clay derived from igneous rocks (see Chapter 1).